High Protein Apple Dip With Peanut Butter Yogurt

 Peanut Butter Apple Dip | It's so delicious, you'd never guess how good it is for you!! somethingswanky.com

-All that goes into this amazing dip is: 1 part Greek yogurt (I like vanilla), 1 part peanut butter (I always use homemade), and 1/2 part honey.
+All that goes into this amazing dip is: 1 part creamy nonfat greek yogurt (I like vanilla), 1 part creamy peanut butter (I always use homemade), and 1/2 part honey or maple syrup as your natural sweetener.
+That’s it!
+You can make a big batch to keep in the refrigerator, or just whip up a single serving in a small bowl.
+Easiest way ever to get your healthy snacks game on point!

 Peanut Butter Apple Dip | It's so delicious, you'd never guess how good it is for you!! somethingswanky.com